Toy Story Hotel

-Toy Story Hotel is one of two hotels located within Shanghai Disney Resort.
-The hotel is themed after the Disney•Pixar franchise of Toy Story animated films.
+The Toy Story Hotel is one of two hotels located within Shanghai Disney Resort.
+The hotel is themed after the Disney Pixar franchise of Toy Story animated films.
 The hotel has two sections, the Sheriff Woody wing and the Buzz Lightyear wing.
-The hotel, when viewed from above, looks similar to an infinity symbol.
+The hotel, when viewed from above, has the appearance of an infinity symbol.
 Toy Story Hotel was opened in 2016 together with the rest of the resort.